New Year Offer 2026! Enjoy 10% OFF on all our training courses. Use code ” LEARN2026 “. Find out more!

 Successful projects thrive on effective communication.
 The plan defines who needs what information, when, and how it will be shared—whether through reports, meetings, or dashboards.

-7. Quality Standards & Acceptance Criteria
+7. Quality Standards amp; Acceptance Criteria

 Deliverables must meet expectations.
 The plan establishes quality standards, testing approaches, and acceptance criteria to ensure that outputs meet the agreed-upon requirements.